ssardina-research/fond2allout/README.md

 The pddl system library relies itself on the [lark](https://lark-parser.readthedocs.io/en/stable/) parsing library.
 That library already handles the `oneof` construct.

-The code in module [fond2allout/pddl](fond2allout/pddl) extends the pddl library to accept single files containing both the domain and the problem instance.
+The code in module [fond2allout/pddl](fond2allout/pddl) extends the pddl library to accept single files potentially containing both the domain (first) and the problem instance (a tuple `(domain, problem)` is extracted).

 ## Example runs